pwegrzyn/pwegrzyn.github.io/content/posts/why-learn-functional-and-imperative.md

 In my opinion, the most practical (and beautiful) aspect of FP, comes from the [Curry–Howard correspondence](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence).
 Loosely speaking, this theorem states that programs are equal to mathematical proofs.
 This is especially prominent when your consider the most basic form of functional programming - [Lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus) (LC).
 In this [model of computation](https://en.wikipedia.org/wiki/Model_of_computation) you are only allowed to use 1 primitive - an abstract function object.
 But can you even program using ONLY functions?
 Yup, check [this](https://gist.github.com/pwegrzyn/31c684a7ef32a5cabb3459a9375baaeb) out.

-Now consider a slightly more advanced version of LC with some nice syntactic sugar - Haskell.
+Now consider a slightly more advanced version of Lambda calculus, with some nice syntactic sugar - Haskell.
-Let's say I want to prove this theorem:
+Let's say I want to prove this mathematical theorem:
 ```
 (A -> B) -> (B -> C) -> A -> C
 ```